-DisplayPort standard is compatible with a variety of industry standards.
-It is capable to replacing multiple adaptors and cables with a single connector at a smaller form factor, providing better coding and data protection, and delivering a high-speed supporting channel, full HD 3D display enhancement technique, high definition and power saving.
-Given all the benefits mentioned above, DisplayPort quickly gained market traction since its introduction.
-Currently Intel, AMD and NVIDIA all have integrated DisplayPort into their Graphics ICs and plan to replace DVI and VGA with DisplayPort and replace LVDS with eDP.
-Large OEMs like HP, Dell, Apple, Lenovo and Toshiba also started to embrace DisplayPort and/or eDP.
-Due to its special characteristics, such as low-voltage signaling and AC coupling, DisplayPort is ideal for process geometry shrinking.
-Currently, besides Parade, companies that support DisplayPort also include Intel, MStar, AMD, TI, NXP, STMicron, Realtek, Samsung, Analogix, Quantum Data, Tyco Electronics, Unigraf and CREATION.
-With broad supports from upstream manufactures to downstream OEM customers, we strongly believe that DisplayPort will become the primary interface standard for computing and monitoring devices.
+The DisplayPort standard is compatible with a variety of industry standards.
+It is capable of replacing multiple adaptors and cables with a single connector and smaller form factor, providing better coding and data protection, and delivering a high-speed channel, supporting high definition video and providing total system power savings.
+Given all the benefits mentioned above, DisplayPort has quickly gained market traction since its introduction.
+Currently Intel, AMD and NVIDIA all have integrated DisplayPort into their Graphics ICs and plan to replace DVI and VGA with DisplayPort and to replace LVDS with eDP.
+Large OEMs like HP, Dell, Apple, Lenovo, Asus, & Acer also fully embrace DisplayPort and/or eDP.
+Due to its special characteristics, such as low-voltage signaling and AC coupling, DisplayPort is ideal for shrinking process geometries.
+Currently, besides Parade, companies that support DisplayPort also include Intel, MStar, AMD, TI, NXP, Nvidia, Realtek, Samsung, Analogix, Qualcomm, Tyco Electronics, Keysights, and Unigraf.
+With broad supports from upstream manufactures to downstream OEM customers, DisplayPort & its derivative such as USB-C are become the primary interface standard for computing, monitoring, and smartphone devices.

-According to Parade's estimation, eDP Tcon penetration rate in Notebook was approximately 66% in 2016.
-And Parade also expects the ePD Tcon penetration rate in Notebook to increase to 80% in 2017 and reach up to 90% in 2018.
+According to Parade's estimates, the eDP Tcon penetration rate in Notebooks was approximately 80% in 2017.
+Parade also expects the eDP Tcon penetration rate in Notebook to increase to 90% in 2018 and reach over 90% in 2019.

-- (4) Competitive Niche - 1 Engineering Expertise
+(4) Competitive Niche

+1 Engineering Expertise